-NJ Program Name Population Description and Statutory/Regulatory Citations Standards and Methodologies Service Package MEG Supports Program Expansion Group Individuals over the age of 21, who live with a family member in their own home that is not licensed by the state and who are otherwise not eligible under the Medicaid State Plan due to income.
-Income up to 300% of SSI/Federal Benefit Rate (FBR) per month; Resources SSI Standard; Individuals must meet Supports Program Functional LOC requirements Post-eligibility rules apply Supports Expansion Plan A Community Care Program (CCP) Individuals over the age of 21, who live with a family member in their own home that is not licensed by the state and who are otherwise not eligible under the Medicaid State Plan due to income.
-Income up to 300% of SSI/Federal Benefit Rate (FBR) per month; Resources SSI Standard; Individuals must meet CCP Program Functional and ICF/ID LOC requirements.
-Post-eligibility rules apply.
-Community Care Program Plan A Children's Support Youth under age 21 at risk of hospitalization and meet criteria for Income 150% FPL Resources SSI.
-HCBS services plus State Plan
+NJ Program Name Population Description and Statutory/Regulatory Citations Standards and Methodologies Service Package MEG

+Supports Individuals over the age of 21, who Income up to 300% Supports Expansion

+Program live with a family member in their of SSI/Federal Plan A

+Expansion own home that is not licensed by the Benefit Rate (FBR)

+Group state and who are otherwise not per month;

+eligible under the Medicaid State Resources SSI

+Plan due to income.
+Standard;

+Individuals must

+meet Supports

+Program Functional

+LOC requirements

+Post-eligibility rules

+apply

+Community Individuals over the age of 21, Income up to 300% Community Care

+Care who live with a family member of SSI/Federal Program Plan A

+Program in their own home that is not Benefit Rate (FBR)

+(CCP) licensed by the state and who are per month;

+otherwise not eligible under the Resources SSI

+Medicaid State Plan due to Standard;

+income.
+Individuals must

+meet CCP

+Program Functional

+and ICF/ID

+LOC requirements.

+Post-eligibility rules

+apply.

+Children's Youth under age 21 at risk of Income 150% FPL HCBS services plus

+Support hospitalization and meet criteria for Resources SSI.
+State Plan

 Services DCF/CSOC who are otherwise not Use financial Behavioral Health

 SED and eligible under the Medicaid State institutional Services

 ID/DD Plan due to income. eligibility and post

 Expansion eligibility rules for

 Group individuals who

-- would not be eligible
+I would not be eligible

 in the community

 because of

 community deeming

 rules in the same

 manner that would

 be used under a

 1915(c) waiver

 program.

 Children's Youth under age 21 who are at risk Income up to 300% NJ FamilyCare Plan

 Support of hospitalization, out of home of SSI/Federal (Medicaid) State

 Services treatment or at hospital level of care Benefit Rate (FBR) Plan A, State Plan

 SED and who are otherwise not eligible per month; Behavioral Health

 ID/DD under the Medicaid State Plan due Resources SSI Services and CSSP

 Expansion to income.
 Standard; ID/DD or CSSP

 Group Individuals must SED HCBS services

 meet Functional

 LOC requirements

 as specified by the

 Department of

 Children and

 Families

 Post-eligibility rules

 apply